 - Rebuttable presumptions of reasonableness: 18 months; geographic area restricted to areas employee provided services or had significant presence or influence; limited to line of business in which employee worked.

-- Presumption that an employee is a “key employee” if in the highest paid 5% employees in the company.
+- The presumption that an employee is a “key employee” is in the highest-paid 5% of employees in the company.

 Exceptions to non-compete agreements in Idaho include: